Magnetization curves of deposited finite spin chains: Results and interpretation

-\emph{Results and interpretation}--Before we discuss our numerical results of a finite spin chain interacting with a metal substrate we would like to shortly look at a free three-site chain of spins $s=1/2$.
+Before we discuss our numerical results of a finite spin chain interacting with a metal substrate we would like to shortly look at a free three-site chain of spins $s=1/2$.
 Its levels split under the influence of an applied magnetic field as depicted on the l.h.s. of \figref{molsurf-f-c}.
 At a certain magnetic field value $B_c=3\cdot J/(g \mu_B)$ the lowest $(S=1/2,M=-1/2)$ and $(S=3/2,M=-3/2)$ levels cross.
 If the lowest spin of the trimer would be completely screened, the remaining dimer would possess a different level scheme with a different crossing field $B_c=2\cdot J/(g \mu_B)$ as depicted on the r.h.s. of \figref{molsurf-f-c}.
-Therefore, infering $J$ from spectroscopic data or equivalently from crossing fields strongly depends on the degree of screening.
+Therefore, inferring $J$ from spectroscopic data or equivalently from crossing fields strongly depends on the degree of screening.

 In the following we discuss the so-called impurity magnetization, i.e. the thermal expectation value of molecular magnetic moment $\sum_{i}\;\op{S}^z_i$ as a function of the applied field for various couplings to the substrate.
-In order to work with reasonable numbers we set the intramolecular coupling to $J=1$~meV and the half-bandwidth of the metal to $W=1$ eV.
-As the temperature we choose $T\approx 2 \cdot 10^{-4}\ W/k_B \approx 2.36$~K, which is lower than the intramolecular coupling, but not too low so that thermodynamic functions are still smooth \footnote{Since the thermodynamic functions have to be evaluated for every magnetic field value, too abruptly varying fuctions would need more supporting points.
-Already now each NRG curve in any of the figures needs a rather long time on a supercomputer.}.
+In order to work with reasonable numbers we set the intramolecular coupling to $J=1$~meV and the half-bandwidth of the metal to $W=1$~eV.
+As the temperature we choose $T\approx 2 \cdot 10^{-4}\ W/k_B \approx 2.36$~K, which is lower than the intramolecular coupling, but not too low so that thermodynamic functions are still smooth.\footnote{Since the thermodynamic functions have to be evaluated for every magnetic field value, too abruptly varying functions would need more supporting points.
+Already now each NRG curve in any of the figures needs a rather long time on a supercomputer.} In addition, this temperature reflects the relevant experimental scale of the related STM investigations.\cite{CFJ:PRL08}

-After looking at the lowest Zeeman levels of a free trimer we now consider the coupling of such a trimer to a surface as described by Eq. (\ref{E-2-4}) and shown in \figref{molsurf-f-a}~(a).
+After looking at the lowest Zeeman levels of a free trimer we now consider the coupling of such a trimer to a surface as described by Eq. (\ref{E-2-4}) and pictured in \figref{molsurf-f-a}~(a).
 The strength of the coupling is parametrized by $J_A$.
-The impurity magnetization curves depicted in Fig. \ref{trimer} cover the whole range from the free ($J_A = 0$) or weakly coupled case to the strongly coupled case, which is reached for $J_A \gtrsim 0.5$ eV.
+The impurity magnetization curves depicted in Fig. \ref{trimer} cover the whole range from the free ($J_A = 0$) or weakly coupled case to the strongly coupled case, which is reached for $J_A \gtrsim 0.5$~eV.
 While the case $J_A$ = 0 coincides with the discussed free trimer by construction, the strongly coupled case coincides with the magnetization curve of a free dimer.

 Additionally to the magnetization curves, Fig. \ref{trimer} includes the crossing fields for various scenarios which can be derived from the magnetization curves.
 The vertical lines marking these fields shift from the analytical solution of a free trimer towards the analytical solution of a free dimer for increasing coupling to the substrate.
 The analytical solutions thus are boundaries for the crossing field independent of the coupling $J_A$.